DataBassGit/AgentForge/docs/Agents/CustomAgents.md

 A **Persona** is not confined to defining the personality of an agent.
 Instead, it serves as a store for any kind of information – from data related to a specific subject to general world facts – that the agents might need for providing comprehensive responses to users' input.

-Personas are defined using .yaml files within the `.agentforge/personas` folder.
+Personas are defined using `YAML` files within the `.agentforge/personas` folder.
 You can create as many persona files as needed, allowing you to structure your agents' knowledge in an organized manner and distribute information across them as required.

 Each custom agent can be linked to a specific persona file, providing it with the desired set of information.
 For more details on how to structure the `Persona YAML File`, check out the [Persona Documentation](../Personas/Personas.md).